cyverse-vice/rstudio-geospatial/README.md

 # Instructions

-## Run Docker locally or on a Virtual Machine
+## Run this Docker locally or on a Virtual Machine

-To run the RStudio container, you must first pull them from DockerHub, or activate a [CyVerse Account](https://user.cyverse.org/services/mine).
+To run these containers, you must first pull them from DockerHub

-A Docker container for running RStudio is hosted on DockerHub.

 ```
 docker pull cyversevice/rstudio-geospatial:latest
 ```

 ```
-docker run -it --rm -d -p 8787:8787 -e PASSWORD=rstudio1 cyversevice/rstudio-geospatial:latest
+docker run -it --rm -v /$HOME:/app --workdir /app -p 8787:80 -e REDIRECT_URL=http://localhost:8787 cyversevice/rstudio-geospatial:latest
 ```

-The default username is `rstudio` and password is `rstudio1`
+The default username is `rstudio` and password is `rstudio1`.
+To reset the password, add the flag `-e PASSWORD=<yourpassword>` in the `docker run` statement.

-## Run Docker container in CyVerse VICE
+## Build your own Docker container and deploy on CyVerse VICE

 This container is intended to run on the CyVerse data science workbench, called [VICE](https://cyverse-visual-interactive-computing-environment.readthedocs-hosted.com/en/latest/index.html).